Skip to main content

 Campaigning by climate movements forced six major insurers to stop insuring Adani’s Carmichael coal mine in Australia last year, bringing the total refusing to insure the project to 46.
 A coalition of major reinsurance firms pulled out of EACOP in January in the face of growing protests about fossil fuel expansion and fears about damage to their reputations.

 Rising insurance costs were the main factor in activists halting the UK's Cambo and Canada’s Bay du Nord (Equinor) projects.
-Probitas confirmed it has moved away from Adani and the pressure is building on EACOP and West Cumbria Mine.
+Probitas confirmed it has moved away from Adani and the pressure is building on EACOP.